 This eBook includes details on the following subjects:

-Despite all the debate and speculation, brokers and their agencies still need to continue to grow and prosper through both acquisition and the retention.
-In this eBook we have attempted to gather a series of marketing strategies that specifically address the needs of an underserved yet rapidly growing market segment, the low wage hourly service employee.
+Despite the ongoing debate and speculation, brokers and their agencies must continue to grow and thrive through acquisition and retention.
+In this eBook, we have compiled a series of marketing strategies specifically targeting the needs of an underserved yet rapidly growing market segment: low-wage hourly service employees.

-Please feel free to unpack any of the sections for use as a reference tool, marketing guide or training tool for your new associates.
-Of course, we would love to hear from you and serve you as a valued consultant.
-As always, our services come with no strings attached, nor do I charge fees, go directly to employers or interfere with any carrier compensation arrangements.
+Feel free to explore any of the sections for use as a reference tool, marketing guide, or training resource for your new associates.
+We also welcome your feedback and look forward to serving you as a valued consultant.
+As always, our services come with no strings attached, and I do not charge fees, approach employers directly, or interfere with any carrier compensation arrangements.

 Three Most Common MEC Plan Models